Romanticism - the escape from the real to the imaginary world

 “The art of Manliness” by Caspar David Friedrich

-Our artists from Velvenoir have discovered romantic dreamy topics for themselves and figuratively set to address it.
+Artists today continue to discover more and more romantic influenced topics for themselves and figuratively set to address them.
 Each artwork reflects much more than the mere appearance.
-Most of the paintings are trying to pull the viewer out of his every day life, so that he can escape his problems in an imaginary world – and this world is full of heartiness and passion.
+Most of the paintings are trying to pull the viewer out of his every day life, so that he can escape problems in an imaginary world – and this world is full of heartiness and passion.
 You are able to escape to a romantic scenes, such as Venice, walk out of a Chinese temple in kimono or drive around with your loved one on a Vespa.
-The beauty is that you can interpret all works as you want.
-The viewer itself has the ability to be seduced or might want to empathize in the artist to understand what the artist might wanted to express within this artwork.
+The beauty when looking at an artwork, is each artwork has a unique story to share but it is up to you to interpret it.
+The viewer itself has the ability to be seduced or might want to empathize in the artist´s work, to understand what the artist wants to express within those artworks.

 The movement began in Germany where it was motivated largely by a sense of world weariness (“Weltschmerz“), a feeling of isolation and a yearning for nature.
 Later, Romantic tendencies also appeared in English and French painting.

 An interesting epoch, that influenced artists globally even today.